Banking and Bank Accounts

 Banks offer a number of financial services beyond simple money storage and remote access.
 You can get a loan at a bank too, for instance.
 Lastly, once you have established an account and have a relationship with a bank, it is easier to borrow money from that bank than if you had no account with them.

-Below, you will find information on the different types of accounts available at a typical bank.
+In the next several documents, you will find information on the different types of accounts available at a typical bank.